 ✔ Hand spreader.

+Fire ant treatment is required up to 3 times per year for 2 years — a total of 6 treatments.
 Any foraging fire ants collect the bait and take it back to the nest.
 The active ingredient/s are circulated around the colony, leading to the death of the worker ants, larvae and queens.

-Fire ant bait
+Fire ant treatment

-They are made up of small pieces of corn grit soaked in soy bean oil and infused with an active ingredient.
+The products are made up of small pieces of corn grit soaked in soy bean oil and infused with an active ingredient.
 The active ingredients are the same as those found in household pest control products such as cockroach baits, mosquito control products, and flea collars for pets.

 Type of bait